Best Things To Do in Sitges in 3-Day Itinerary

 During the 14th and 15th centuries, Sitges suffered many wars and epidemics, which caused its population to drop.

-The French immigrants made the city grow, and the population multiplied by three in less than 100 years.
+The French immigrants grew the city, and the population multiplied by three in less than 100 years.

 In the 19th and 20th centuries, Sitges attracted more industry.
 Still, the city’s cosmopolitan prestige began with Santiago Rusiñol, a painter, writer, and collector who settled in the town, making it a meeting place for different artists of the time.